Time Travel

 World on Fire focuses less on the big events of the war and more on a web of characters all inextricably bound together through the evil taking over the world — not a bad series to be watching during a global pandemic.

 Helen Hunt is Nancy, an American journalist broadcasting on the radio live from Berlin, who, as the L.A.
 Times put it, uses her airtime to throw “shade at the Nazis” under the ears of her minder.
-Her gay nephew is a doctor in Paris in love with a black jazz saxophonist.
+Her gay nephew is a doctor in Paris in love with a Black jazz saxophonist.

 Sean Bean, finally, spoiler alert, in a role where he doesn’t die, is a shell shocked veteran turned peace activist and father to a young woman whose boyfriend dashes off to Poland only to marry a Polish girl who later murders Nazis.